Harrison M. Hayford: Teaching and teaching materials

 Hayford taught freshman composition, graduate seminars, and undergraduate courses in new areas, such as African American literature, folk-lore, and individual American authors.
 After the war, he was one of the "young turks" in the English Department who worked to put freshman English at the center of a humanistic curriculum.
 Along with his Northwestern colleagues Wallace Douglas and Ernest Samuels, he was called one of the “early animators and contributors” to the Conference on College Composition and Communication, formed in 1949.

 His 1952 freshman English anthology, Reader and Writer, edited with fellow Melville scholar Howard P. Vincent, became one of the bestselling English composition texts of its time.
-Selections included essays, short fiction, and poems ranging from the early English poet Bernard Mosher to contemporary writers.
+Selections included essays, short fiction, and poems ranging from the supposed early English poet Bernard Mosher to contemporary writers.

-He edited The Somers Mutiny Affair (1959), a selection of historical documents concerning the 1793 Somers mutiny which students could use as a resource for essays.
+The Somers Mutiny Affair (1959) selected historical documents concerning the 1793 Somers mutiny as a resource for student essays.
 Commander Alexander Slidell Mackenzie and the mutiny may have been in Melville's mind when he wrote Billy Budd.

+Hayford's graduate seminars, recalled a student who became a Melville scholar, revolved around Moby-Dick and the work currently being prepared for the Melville edition.
+Each student was expected to write an article and submit it for publication.

 Melville revival and influence

-Hayford's influence in the Melville field came without his having written an influential early book establishing him as an authority.
+Hayford's influence in the Melville field came even though he had not written an influential early book that established him as an authority.
 His student, Hershel Parker, wrote that "he did it his way."
 He never published his Yale doctoral thesis on the relation between Melville and Hawthorne, but Melville scholars read it in manuscript and it is called "seminal".
 After resisting pressure to write a Melville biography, Hayford encouraged Leon Howard, then of the Northwestern English Department, to collaborate with Jay Leyda, who was researching his Melville Log, a day-by-day compilation of Melville’s activities.
 Howard’s 1951 biography was dedicated to Hayford and Leyda.

 In 1945, Tyrus Hilway, another student of Stanley Williams, and Hayford founded the Melville Society, for which Hayford served as president four times (1955, 1970, 1992, 1999).
 The prominent scholar of American literature F.O.
 Matthiessen disapproved of the idea, recalled Hilway, perhaps because he believed that there were already too many literary societies or that Melville did not merit one.